infection/site/src/guide/custom-mutators.md

 This will create 2 versions of the original source code (two mutants) for each string.

+## 7. Infection Playground

+You can even use our Playground to create custom mutators.
+See an example of `AnyStringToInfectedMutator`: https://infection-php.dev/r/3edo

 <br/>

 # Understanding `Node` attributes